MarinCervinschi/slides-parser/README.md

 - 🔄 Drag-and-drop file upload
 - 📈 Rate limiting (3 requests per user every day)

+## Live Demo

+Try the app live at: [https://slides-parser.vercel.app](https://slides-parser.vercel.app).
+The vercel has a limit on file size uploads (4.5MB).
+For larger files, run locally.

 ## Getting Started

 ### Prerequisites

 - Node.js 18+ installed
 - A Google Gemini API key (get one at https://aistudio.google.com/app/apikey)
-- An Upstash Redis database for request tracking
+- An Upstash Redis database for request tracking (only in prod.
+To use the app locally you can skip this step)

 ### Installation